Nathdwara

+Daily Eight Darshan opens for devotees as per schedule by temple.
+Mangala, Shringar, Gwala, Rajbhog, Uthapan, Aarti, and Shayan.

+Mobile phones, socks, and shoes are not allowed.
+There are lockers near the gate you can put your phone and shoes in.

+Religion

+Vallabha Sampradaya

+The religion of the town of Nathdwara is centered on the Pushtimarg sect of Vaishnava Hinduism and primarlily the Shrinathji Temple.

 Shrinathji Temple

 The shrine at Nathdwara was built in the 17th century at the spot as exactly ordained by Shrinathji himself.
 The idol of the Lord Krishna was being transferred from Vrindaban to protect it from the Mughal ruler Aurangzeb.
 When the idol reached the spot at village Sihad or Sinhad, the wheels of bullock cart in which the idol was being transported sank axle-deep in mud and could not be moved any further.
 The accompanying priests realised that the particular place was the Lord's chosen spot and accordingly, a temple was built there under the rule and protection of the then Maharana Raj Singh of Mewar.
 Shrinathji Temple is also known as 'Haveli of Shrinathji' (mansion).

+Naveet Priya and Madan Mohan Temples

+The idol of Naveet Priya came to Nathdwara with Shrinathji and is the form of Krishna as a child.
+Madan Mohan was gifted to Shri Nathji by the wife of Maharana Fateh Singh of Udaipur and Mewar.
+These two temples are under the same administration as the Shrinathji Temple.

+Vithal Nath Temple

+The image of Vithal Nath is the second of the seven svarups of the Pushtimarg sect.
+Its administration is separate from that of the above temples.